perseids-project/imgspect/README.md

 ## 2013-12-13

-You can now select from three colors.
+11:00 - You can now select from three colors.
 Not a trivial feature.
 You never know what colors contrast best with the image you're working on.
 I like semi transparent areas of color over just borders of color.
 I think they're a lot simpler to use visually.
 Plus they can be used for categorization and sorting later on if we want to add that feature.

 Now I need to figure out how to layout the imgbit grid.
 Below the main app area with explicit heights ain't cuttin' it for me.

+3:32 - So I found my old menumucil project.
+I created a github repo for it. imgspect will pull it in as a submodule now.
+It will create a imgbit grid drop-down over the main app area.